 *SC indicates Steering Committee members.

-Please see below to learn more about our individual activists and member organizations!
+Please see below to find our members on social media and to learn more about our individual activists and member organizations!

 Alexandra Harbushka (she/her/hers)

 Alexandra Harbushka is the creator of LifeWithHerpes.com, and she is on a mission to educate, entertain and connect the under-served and often ostracized community of people living with herpes.
 She is the host of two top ranking podcasts on iTunes, Sex, Money and Food and Life With Herpes.

 Alexandra is an entrepreneur, a speaker, and is breaking the stigma when it comes to herpes.

 Before branching out on her own, Alexandra was in corporate America for over a decade within the realm of real estate and mortgage.
 It was when she was the marketing director for the top mortgage company in the US that she learned the ins and outs of marketing, promotion, and just plain old hard work.
 Alexandra has created an online community for people living with herpes where she provides support, security, and educational materials.

 Find Alexandra on Twitter.

 Ana was born in Barranquilla, Colombia as Ana Maria Pelaez Molano (AMPM) and migrated to Florida with her family when she was 13 years old.
 As an only child, she loved making new friends, and her passion was to learn about people and human behavior.
 That fascination for human nature influenced her to get a BA in Psychology at Florida International University.
 The entrepreneurial background of both her parents inspired her to run her own business and contribute to others in a non-conventional way.